Explore The Pearl of the Aegean: The Best Places To Visit In Izmir

 For those looking to enjoy the nightlife of downtown Izmir, Alsancak offers a vibrant expense into the city’s lively life with an abundance of hotels, restaurants, bars, and more.
 It’s a great place to enjoy the glittering life of the region after exploring the scenic views of the landscape and experiencing a luxurious night out before departing the city.

-The main streets are decorated with world-famous restaurants, small boutique shops, bars, pools, and more, still offering when tourists run out of things to do downtown.
+One of the best places to visit in Izmir, the main streets of Alsancak are decorated with world-famous restaurants, small boutique shops, bars, pools, and more, still offering when tourists run out of things to do downtown.

 10. Izmir Archaeological and Ethnography Museum

 Explore the bygones of the ancient days and cultures in the Izmir Archaeological and Ethnography Museum which is located on Halil Rifat Street in the Konak district.
-Over 1500 objects are shown in exhibition halls, warehouses, photography studios, and libraries spread across 5000 square meters.
+One of the best places to visit in Izmir for history buffs, over 1500 objects are shown in exhibition halls, warehouses, photography studios, and libraries spread across 5000 square meters.

 The exhibition is organized on different floors and halls containing historical artifacts from the ancient city of Smyrna, Pitane, Myrina and Kyme (Aliaga), Ephesus, Kolophon, Teos, Klazomenai, Metropolis, and Lebedos.